aria-ml/dataeval/docs/source/concepts/workflows/ML_engineer_workflow.md

 performance of a deployed model, and potential changes in operational data.
 The first of these tools is *coverage*. {term}`coverage<Coverage>` tells the AI engineer which images in the operational set have few other images which are similar to it.
-Such images can tell an AI engineer which image factors may be undersampled in operational data.
+Such images can tell an ML engineer which image factors may be undersampled in operational data.
 This is critical as regions of the image space that were densely sampled in the training data, and therefore fit quite accurately, may not correspond to regions that are densely sampled in the